grafana/nanogit/README.md

 * Support reading Git files over HTTPS on github.com.
 * Support reading Git trees over HTTPS on github.com.
 * Support writing new Git objects over HTTPS on github.com.
 * Support writing Git object deltas over HTTPS on github.com.
+(Are these even necessary to push objects?)

 Eventually, these goals will also be relevant: